 This program is dedicated to creating a safe environment to dialogue about healthy sexuality and sexual relations.
 It has been created so attendees feel empowered to start defining what they want and how best to effectively communicate that to a future or current sexual partner.
 Audience members will go through a skill building workshop to establish communication styles and how best to assert and establish boundaries with a partner(s).

 This program provides information about aspects of healthy relationships, conflict resolution skills and role play scenarios to help walk audience members through various skill building exercises to increase communication skills amongst the people you are closest to.

-The Escalation Workshop is a film-based discussion that opens people’s eyes to the warning signs of relationship abuse.
-The workshop consists of a film, Escalation, followed by a guided discussion led by a trained facilitator.
+The Escalation Workshop is a film-based discussion, developed by the OneLove Foundation, that opens people’s eyes to the warning signs of relationship abuse.
+The workshop consists of viewing the film, Escalation, followed by a guided discussion led by a OneLove trained facilitator.

 There are many ways to get involved in the conversation about preventing gender based violence.
 Most important, is that every member of the Susquehanna community feels empowered to step up and step in to prevent violence from happening.
 In addition to a variety of events planned throughout the year, there are a number of ways that you can get involved.

 I want to be supportive, but don't have a lot of time:

 - Be part of a student-driven movement for change on social media.
 Follow the V.I.P.
 (Violence, Intervention and Prevention) Center on Twitter, Facebook and Instagram